Orchestrator

 that will call main

-that doesn’t required any authorizationNote on CI: For every PR merged in the workflow directory, a GitHub Action runs an image build to generate manifests, and a new PR is automatically generated in the serverless-workflows-config repository.
+.
+To get access to that registry, follow:Note on CI: For every PR merged in the workflow directory, a GitHub Action runs an image build to generate manifests, and a new PR is automatically generated in this repository.
 The credentials used by the build process are defined as organization level secret, and the content is from a token on the helm repo with an expiry period of 60 days.
-Currently only the repo owner (rgolangh) can recreate the token.
-This should be revised.

 Our Orchestrator Serverless Workflow Examples repository, located at GitHub, provides a collection of sample workflows designed to help you explore and understand how to build serverless workflows using Orchestrator.
 These examples showcase a range of use cases, demonstrating how workflows can be developed, tested, and executed based on various inputs and conditions.